SasView/sasview.github.io/faq.md

 ### Why is SasView not loading the model parameters from some of my existing .fitv (Save Fit) files?

 *   As the number of models implemented in SasView increased it became necessary to add additional categorisation.
-At the same time we gave the user the ability to customise the categorisation (the Modify Category button).
+At the same time we gave the user the ability to customise the categorisation.
 Unfortunately this does mean that the categorisation of _some_ models will have changed between earlier versions of SasView (when it was still called SansView) and recent releases.
 When SasView cannot determine the model categorisation from a .fitv file it attempts to default to the first model in the first category.
 There are two workarounds to this issue:
     1. Open the .fitv file in a text editor and scroll down to the section headed _Attributes_.
-Above the entry _formfactorcombobox_ create a new entry _categorycombobox categorycombobox="type"_, where _type_ is the category that the model was originally in (current categories are: Shape-Independent, Shapes, Structure Factor, Uncategorized, Custom Models).
+Above the entry _formfactorcombobox_ create a new entry _categorycombobox categorycombobox="type"_, where _type_ is the category that the model was originally in.
 Make sure you enclose your new entry in angle brackets just like the existing entries!
-    2. Use the Modify Category button in the recent version of SasView to move the model you want to use to the category it used to be in.
+    2. Use the Modify Category button or Category Manager in the more recent version of SasView to move the model you want to use to the category it used to be in.

 ### Why is Save Analysis (File menu) greyed out after I fit a model?